ncatlab/nlab-content/pages/7019.md

 In the context of [[homotopy type theory]] one speaks of **homotopy level** where in [[(∞,1)-category theory]] one speaks of [[n-truncated|n-truncation]].

-The traditional counting is, however, offset by two
+The traditional counting is, however, offset by two.
+The correspondence between the various terminologies is indicated in the following table.

  [[homotopy type theory]]  | [[(∞,1)-category theory]] |   groupoids
 ---------------------------|---------------------------|---------------------------